 Rescue 21 replaces the National Distress and Response System, which has been in use since the 1970s.
 Rescue 21 can more accurately identify the location of callers in distress via towers that generate lines of bearing to the source of VHF radio transmissions, thereby significantly reducing search time.
 Rescue 21 extends coverage out to a minimum of 20 nautical miles from the coastline.
 It improves information sharing and coordination with the Department of Homeland Security and other federal, state and local first responders, and can also identify suspected hoax calls, conserving valuable response resources.

-Rescue 21 will meet both the safety requirements needed for the expanding Marine Transportation System (MTS), as well as International Convention for the Safety of Life at Sea (SOLAS) standards.
+Rescue 21 will meet both the safety requirements needed for the expanding Marine Transportation System, as well as International Convention for the Safety of Life at Sea standards.
 Rescue 21 also provides modernized command and control capabilities and improved MDA, both critical to the performance of Coast Guard missions.

-The Rescue 21 system reached Initial Operating Capability (IOC) in December 2005.
-The project is ccontinuing to install sites in order to maximize Rescue 21 coverage as well as sustain equipment at Coast Guard sites, including those of the Continental United States, Hawaii and overseas territories.
+The Rescue 21 system reached initial operating capability in December 2005.
+The program is ccontinuing to install sites in order to maximize Rescue 21 coverage as well as sustain equipment at Coast Guard sites, including those of the Continental United States, Hawaii and overseas territories.
 Additionally, the Coast Guard is deploying a Rescue 21 system that is tailored to the unique logistical and operational needs of sectors located in Alaska and Western Rivers.